Openhab-Nodes/website/content/en/developer/coreservices.md

 }
 ```

-The service also adds an emulated Thing "openHAB X".
+The service also adds an emulated Thing "OHX".
 This Thing has multiple "events" defined, which are used to push notifications to WoT clients.
 A client should subscribe to the "emergency" event.
 Notifications about crashed containers, low disk space, ddos attacks are pushed via this event.

 Groups, Scenes, Scheduled Tasks are also exposed as Things, tagged as "Group", "Scene", "Scheduled" respectively.